lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 I also have a few key broad impact groups I participate in:

-- I sit in on software craftsmanship and multiple regular dev transformation discussions participate that include multiple levels of technical leaders and management.
+- I sit in on software craftsmanship and multiple regular dev transformation discussions that include multiple levels of technical leaders and management.
 These are fun because they are purely technical strategy.
 I enjoy seeing those strategies form and come to life.
-- I have a regular working group of people trying to build out software engineering resources like a career guides and a software engineering playbook.
+- I have a regular working group of people trying to build out software engineering resources like a career guide and a software engineering playbook.
-- I also talk with my network of mentor distinguished engineer and staff engineers on a bi-weekly or monthly basis.
+- I also talk with my network of mentor distinguished and staff engineers on a bi-weekly or monthly basis.
 This is sometimes therapy for me because I get great perspective from people with more experience and deeper knowledge.
 These are my favorite sessions because I'm exposed to role models.
 - I'm part of my product area architecture guild where we discuss all manner of architectural issues, and where we conduct reviews.
 This is also technical strategy, but in much more technical detail.

 The rest of my time is eaten up by a mishmash of responsibilities: